UniversalDevicesInc-PG3/Virtual/README.md

 ### Updates

+1.0.5 Fixed code that could stop Conv Raw to Prec

 1.0.4 F to C and C to F conversions, Temp nodes send data to their state variables, previous value stored.
 Ditching the Dimmer node for Generic node, Dimmers move there.

 1.0.3 Implemented a better work around for the celsius raw data conversion.
 Updated icons for nodes.